 In the Hopi tradition, the Sacred Clown Kachina frequently disrupts and makes a holy mess out of some of the most vital and fundamental rituals.
 The clown satirizes Hopi life by acting out and exaggerating improper behavior.
 Many times the actions of the clowns are meant to portray a lesson on behavior apparent in a tribal member.
 Their purpose is to show how overdoing anything is bad, not only for the individual, but for the Hopi people as well.

-Said another way, the Kosharis play tricks, acts out absurd pantomimes, or cleverly mimic the spectators.
+Said another way, the Kosharis play tricks, act out absurd pantomimes, or mimic the spectators.
 They add a sense of humor to the more serious lessons of the Kachina dances and rituals.
 The Clown Kachina helps maintain community harmony by reminding the people at the dances of acceptable standards of behavior.
 The standards, like the Kachina themselves, become surrogate teachers and reminders of the “rules” for children, adolescents, and senior residents within the Native American communities.
 Humor can be a valuable teacher of cultural traditions and the Clown Kachina is an important messenger with that special delivery.